marccanby/linguiphyr/paper/paper.md

 | c26   | M3        |50|standard|1 | 2 | 2 | 3 | 2 | 2 | 2 | 2 | 4 |$\cdots$
 | c50 | bird |1|standard|1 | 2 | 3 | 4 | 5 | 6 | 6 | 7 | 8 |$\cdots$

-Table: Example dataset specification, excerpted from the screened Indo-European dataset of @ringe2002indo.
+Table: Example dataset specification, excerpted from the Indo-European dataset of @ringe2002indo.

 [^1]: We provide the screened version of the Indo-European dataset of @ringe2002indo in the correct format at the path `data/ringe_screened_dataset.csv` in the LinguiPhyR Github repository.